arcadiangroup/mui-tutorial-demo/mui-menu/README.md

 * changing the redux state via the Picker
 * and pushing the new route onto the [History API](https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/api/history.md)

+By doing this the new route URL will show up in the address bar.

 ### React Router Redux

 * [react-router-redux](https://github.com/ReactTraining/react-router/blob/master/packages/react-router-redux/README.md)